Skill Demand Index

 Which roles need SQL most:

-Data Analysis positions drive 42% of demand.
-Marketing and Other also frequently list SQL as a requirement.
+Data Analysis positions drive 41% of demand.
+Other and Data Science / ML also frequently list SQL as a requirement.
+Skills commonly paired with SQL include Data Analysis and Python.

 Depth Level Distribution